fanf2/qp/README.md

 qp tries and crit-bit tries
 ===========================

-This repository contains my experiments with radix trees / patricia tries / crit-bit tries.
-I have been trying to develop a version which has a larger fan-out per branch to reduce lookup costs without wasting memory.
+I have been working on radix trees / patricia tries / crit-bit tries with a larger fan-out per branch to reduce lookup costs without wasting memory.

 My best solution so far is the "qp trie", short for quadbit popcount patricia trie.
 (Nothing to do with cutie cupid dolls or Japanese